 (See Main Article: What Was the Iron Curtain?)

-The Iron Curtain is a term that received prominence after Winston Churchill’s speech in which he said that an “iron curtain has descended” across Europe.
+During the Cold War, the Iron Curtain is a term that received prominence after Winston Churchill’s speech in which he said that an “iron curtain has descended” across Europe.
 He was referring to the boundary line that divided Europe in two different political areas: Western Europe had political freedom, while Eastern Europe was under communist Soviet rule.
-The term also symbolized the way in which the Soviet Union blocked its territories from open contact with the West.
+During the Cold War, the term also symbolized the way in which the Soviet Union blocked its territories from open contact with the West.

 The following article on the fall of the Soviet Union is an excerpt from Lee Edwards and Elizabeth Edwards Spalding’s book A Brief History of the Cold War It is available to order now at Amazon and Barnes & Noble.